xinjli/notes/docs/0x0-Mathematics/0x00-Foundation/0x001-Topology.md

 $$(\forall r > 0) B(x_0, r) \cap E \neq \emptyset$$

-Note: adherent point does not equal to limit point as it allows isolated point, but limit point need a sequence (different from itself) to approach it
+Note that adherent point does not equal to limit point as it allows isolated point, but limit point need a sequence (different from itself) to approach it

+Adherent point is either limit point or isolated point

 **Definition (closure)** The set of all adherent point of $E$ is called the closure of $E$ and is denoted $\bar{E}$

 **Definition (open, closed)**

 - $E$ is closed if it contains all of its boundary points (it contains its limit points.)
 - $E$ is open if it contains none of its boundary points